discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 For your First weapon set you have a choice of 3 weapons:

 - **Longbow is a default pick for fractal <Specialization name="Soulbeast"/>** as it has a higher burst potential through the ability to precast <Skill name="Barrage"/> which is high damage ticking AoE, however, you will end up with lower damage if your phases are too long since its auto attacks are very weak.
 Longbow synergizes well with <Item id="84505"/> which you can proc for a nice damage bonus.
-- Warhorn is a strong weapon to run if you cannot cast another <Skill name="Barrage"/> during the fight. "
+- Warhorn is a strong weapon to run if you cannot cast another <Skill name="Barrage"/> during the fight.
 - Greatsword offers great sustained DPS.
 You need to be smart about utilizing the <Uncategorized name="attackofopportunity"/> effect that you gain from <Skill id="12525"/>.
 Finally, you also have <Skill name="Counterattack"/> which is a handy block in certain scenarios.
 It also allows you to move quickly around in fractals thanks to <Skill id="12521"/>.
 The greatsword is generally worth taking if your phases end during the downtime of the Longbow rotation (e.g. stuck auto-attacking) and you don't have time for another Longbow burst.

 For your second weapon set, you always want Axe off-hand, but for main-hand, you have a choice of 3 weapons again:

-- **You should mostly run a main-hand Axe as it offers the highest damage of all main hand weapons.**
+- You should mostly run a main-hand Sword as it offers the highest damage of all main hand weapons.
-- You may take a main-hand sword for its movement skills: <Skill name="Pounce"/>.
+- You should run a main-hand Axe when Sword's effectiveness is reduced by low gravity (Artsariiv, Arkk), or when the extra range is useful.
 - Dagger, although its lower DPS than sword or axe in fractals can be taken and also has <Skill name="Instinctive Engage"/> which is a nice source of <Boon name="Quickness"/>.

 **Pets:**